Estimated reading time: 11 minutes

 For those who want a more aggressive adventure, there are plenty of possibilities to explore.
 At nearly 3,000 meters high, Mont Vallon is perhaps the best-known slope on the resort, boasting a 1,000-meter descent through stunning landscapes.
 While the location receives significant snowfall in the winter months, around 50 percent of the resort’s terrain is serviced by snow machines to ensure optimal conditions.

-Housing in the resort is vast, with a hotel, private owner, and chalets available to rent during a stay of any duration.
+Housing in the resort is vast, with a hotel, private owners, and chalets available to rent during a stay of any duration.
 Plenty of restaurants dot the terrain in town and along the slopes, with gourmet meals as well as comfy mountain-side dining spots for a break mid-ski.

 Swiss ski resorts